Supporting your student at Macquarie

 Choosing units and enrolling

 Students can view a full list of units in the course handbook.
-The first time enrolment webpage can also assist with tips about how to enrol.
+If it's your first time enrolling at Macquarie, our tips about how to enrol will be helpful.

 Offerings